 3. Skipping Routine Steps

-4. Touching Your Face Frequently
+4. How to Stop Touching Your Face While Working

-At home, many people touch their faces without noticing, leaning on their hands while working or adjusting hair during calls.
+At home, many people touch their faces without noticing, leaning on their hands while working or adjusting their hair during calls.
 This can transfer dirt and oils, potentially causing mild irritation.

 Try keeping a clean cloth or tissue nearby to rest your hands on instead of your face.